-- Then, the app will ask you to scan the barcode/QR code on the doorbell.
-This code is usually on the sides or back of the doorbell but make sure you remove the faceplate first.
+- The app will ask you to scan the barcode/QR code on the doorbell.
+This code is usually on the sides or back of the doorbell.
+However, make sure you remove the faceplate first.

-- Then, you will be provided some instructions regarding screws, setting up a name, and asking you to confirm if the doorbell is running on Setup mode.
+- Then, you will be provided some instructions regarding the physical installation, setting up a name, and asking you to confirm if the doorbell is running on Setup mode.
 Follow those instructions and press Continue.

 - After that, you will need to confirm the device.
 A name will show up that corresponds to the MAC address on the QR code, check this and confirm.